-<B>4.6 6. excitement
+<B>4.6 excitement

-<P>Physical excitement of objects by heating causes them to both swell and spread.
-This meaning is used both in the concrete domain as in (16), and metaphorically in the domain of emotional outbursts, as in (17).
+<P>Physical excitement produced in objects by heating causes them to swell and spread.
+This meaning is used both in the concrete domain, as in (16), and metaphorically, in the domain of emotional outbursts, as in (17).

 <NEX>